(We also have a Sourdough Starter Kit which has everything you need to start your sourdough journey)

 GIVE THE LOAF ITS FINAL SHAPE

-If your dough feels quite sticky, sprinkle a light stripe of rice flour mixture on your work surface (rice flour is the best flour to prevent your dough from sticking on things).
-Dip the bottom of the dough into the flour, and transfer to a clean surface.
+If your dough feels quite sticky, sprinkle a bit of flour on your work surface.
 Otherwise, a light sprinkling of water on the working surface will do.

 With wet fingertips, press into the surface of one piece of dough, working vertically (down toward the work surface) to elongate the dough.